 These 12 packing hacks can help you pack lighter, smarter holiday suitcases.

-We’ve also created a FREE PDF TRAVEL PACKING LIST to help you check you haven’t missed anything.
+We’ve also created a FREE pdf – Minimalist travel packing checklist to help you check you haven’t missed anything.

 These are genius inventions and a real lifesaver when it comes to packing as a family.

 You can use one packing cube for kids tops, one for kids bottoms.
 That way when you arrive at your destination you don’t need to worry about unpacking each individual piece of clothing.
 You can just remove the packing cube and pop it on the shelf and you’re good to go.